johnnywalker/django-object-permissions-m2m/README.md

 Django Object Permissions (Many-To-Many Version)
 ========================================

-This is a fork of Django Object Permissions [web site](http://code.osuosl.org/projects/object-permissions), which is an implementation of row level permissions.
+This is a fork of [Django Object Permissions](http://code.osuosl.org/projects/object-permissions), which is an implementation of row level permissions.
 The primary difference between this fork and the original is the use of ManyToManyField contributions to registered models.
 Like the original, this app provides an authentication